 Best For: Teams already using GitHub Copilot who want basic AI review without additional tools.

-Checkout this GitHub Copilot alternative.
+Check out this GitHub Copilot alternative.

 DeepSource

 DeepSource emphasizes automated remediation with one-click fixes.
+Its listing shows 52,227 installs as of July 2026.

 Features: